btcgauge/notes/1_why_running_your_own_node.md

 ## What is Bitcoin

-- The Bitcoin protocol is an alternative to the banking system to make payments/transactions and store value
+Bitcoin is an alternative to the banking system to make payments and store value.
+It consists of:
+- a network protocol (a decentralized peer-to-peer network)
+- a blockchain (a public ledger of transactions)
+- a consensus rules (a set of rules for independently validating transactions and issuing currency)
+- the Proof-of-Work algorithm (a mechanism for reaching global decentralized trustless consensus on the valid blockchain

 - A clever system of decentralized trusteless verification based on cryptography (cryptographic hash functions and digital signatures)
 - A public ledger that records payments (e.g., Alice pays Bob 20 sats) that is accessible to everyone (any one can make a payment, i.e., adding a transaction to the ledger)
 - How are we supposed to trust that all these transactions are what the sender meant for